 Included meals: Breakfast

-Day 3 - Houtholst Belgian Cemetery; Yser Tower; Flanders Fields Cemetery
+Day 3 - Houthulst Belgian Cemetery; Yser Tower; Flanders Fields Cemetery

-Today we look at the role of Allies in the fighting for Flanders seeing the massive Belgian Cemetery at Houthoulst Forest.
+Today we look at the role of Allies in the fighting for Flanders seeing the massive Belgian Cemetery at Houthulst Forest.

 We then travel to Vladslo to see the Katie Kollwitz statues of the mourning parents, and at Dixmude visit the impressive Yser Tower which is a WW1 museum with stunning views across the battlefields.